htianlin/HighPlay/README.md

 ## Support or Report Issues

-If you encounter any issues or need support while using PepMSND, please report the issue in the [GitHub Issues](https://github.com/your_username/PepMSND/issues) .
+If you encounter any issues or need support while using HighPlay, please report the issue in the [GitHub Issues](https://github.com/your_username/HighPlay/issues) .

 ## Copyright and License